IFLA2020 International Student Design Competition

 - THE OFFICIAL ENTRY FORM, DECLARATION FORM, SUBMISSION CHECKLIST FORM.
 Please note that any project that does not include this signed endorsement shall be disqualified.

-- A BRIEF DESCRIPTION (maximum 250 words in Microsoft Word format): A written executive summary of the project, including project context, issues to be addressed, main features, and innovations.
+- Executive Summary (maximum 250 words in Microsoft Word format): A written executive summary of the project, including project context, issues to be addressed, main features, and innovations.
 This is for potential use in the jury report or any subsequent publications.
 This must be saved as a PDF and include the project title, but with no mention of the project team or school.
 The text must be unjustified, left aligned and double spaced, in Times New Roman font at 12 points.
 Projects with description or written text exceeding the maximum words shall be disqualified.

 - 2 (TWO) DESIGN PANELS, SIZE A1 IN PORTRAIT FORMAT, PDF FILE (please indicate the order of viewing the boards in the naming of the softcopy file).
 The panels must include the project title, but exclude information that would identify the author, the team or the school.
 As entries are received, ENTRY NUMBER will be assigned, and entries shall be referred to by number to ensure anonymity during the judging.

 - Include enough information to provide context for the project (for example, drone photo view, site plan, and other context information).

 - Provide a range of drawings at a range of scales that are appropriate for the purposes of illustrating the project.